-The applicant proposes to locate sharrows along the portions of Curie Drive that the Mansions at Melford Town Center will front on.
-The specific locations will be subject to the final approval of the City of Bowie.
+The specific details of sharrows along the portion of Curie Drive, on which Melford Mansions will front, will be subject to the final approval of the City of Bowie.

 - 10. Detailed Site Plan DSP-17020: DSP-17020, for rough grading and infrastructure for Melford Town Center, was reviewed and approved by the Planning Board on December 7, 2017, subject to three conditions, none of which are applicable to the subject DSP. - 11.
-2010 Prince George's County Landscape Manual: Per Section 27-548, landscaping, screening, and buffering within the M-X-T Zone shall be provided, pursuant to the provisions of the Landscape Manual.
-The proposed multifamily residential complex is subject to Section 4.1, Residential Requirements; Section 4.3, Parking Lot Requirements;

-Section 4.4, Screening Requirements; Section 4.7, Buffering Incompatible Uses; and Section 4.9, Sustainable Landscaping Requirements, of the Landscape Manual.
+Detailed Site Plan DSP-19052: DSP-19052was approved by the Planning Board on February 20, 2020 (PGCPB Resolution No. 2020-24), with six conditions.
+The DSP will expire on February 20, 2023, thus necessitating the subject application, DSP-22043.
+The development with this application is unchanged from the previous approval; however, this is considered a new application and is subject to a full review and evaluation of required findings. - 2010 Prince George's County Landscape Manual: Per Section 27-548, landscaping, screening, and buffering within the M-X-T Zone shall be provided, pursuant to the provisions of the Landscape Manual.
+The proposed multifamily residential complex is subject to Section 4.1, Residential Requirements; Section 4.3, Parking Lot Requirements; Section 4.4, Screening Requirements; Section 4.7, Buffering Incompatible Uses; and Section 4.9, Sustainable Landscaping Requirements of the Landscape Manual.
 The landscape and lighting plan provided with the subject DSP contains the required schedules showing the requirements being met.
-However, for Section 4.3(c)(2), Interior Parking Lot Planting, the applicant should revise the calculations to separate the parking areas, as conditioned herein.

-- 12. Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: This property is subject to the provisions of the Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property is greater than 40,000 square feet in size and it contains more than 10,000 square feet of existing woodland.
-The site already has approved Type 1 (TCP1) and Type 2 tree conservation plans.
-A revised Type 2 Tree Conservation Plan (TCP2-036-99-15) was submitted with the DSP application. - a.
-A revised Natural Resources Inventory, NRI-054-06-02, was approved for the subject property on January 16, 2018 because the previous NRIs had exceeded the validity period.
+However, for Section 4.3(c)(2), Interior Parking Lot Planting, the applicant should revise the calculations to separate the parking areas, as conditioned herein. - 13.
+Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: This property is subject to the provisions of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because it has previously approved tree conservation plans.
+This site was previously graded under TCP2-036-99.
+The TCP2 is for the gross tract area of the overall site, which is 428.15 acres, which encompasses all parcels of the original TCP1.

-The environmental and cultural features identified on the revised NRI, and the delineation of the PMA, have been correctly transposed onto the current application plans.
-The limits of disturbance of the subject DSP contain no PMA.

-At the time of the original approval and subsequent revisions, the NRI number was incorrectly noted as NRI-059-06, when the correct number should be NRI-054-06.
-This error will be corrected with any future revision to the NRI.

-b.
+The overall woodland conservation threshold for previously approved TCP2-036-99-18 is 43.26 acres, based on a 15 percent woodland conservation threshold requirement in the M-X-T Zone.
+The amount of woodland conservation required was 71.97 acres based on the previously approved clearing of 113.95 acres on-site.
+The TCP2 shows the overall requirements being met with 51.06 acres of on-site preservation, 7.71 acres of afforestation, 9.74 acres of specimen tree credit, 0.42 acre of fee-in-lieu, and 3.04 acres of off-site woodland conservation credits.
+The limits of disturbance for this DSP are in conformance with TCP2-036-99-18.

+a.
 TCP2-036-99-15 indicates that it covers a gross tract area of 428.15 acres, which is the portion of the Melford development (formerly University of Maryland Science and Tech Center) that is subject to the WCO and is significantly larger than the DSP under review.